Peoples Church Nature Preschool

 BASED IN NATURE

-Nationally Accredited by NAEYC for over 25 years, Peoples Church Preschool embraces a nature-based philosophy and strives to connect children with the natural world whenever possible.
+The Peoples Church Preschool embraces a nature-based philosophy and strives to connect children with the natural world whenever possible.
 This influences our curriculum and daily schedules, including the materials and activities available in both the indoor and outdoor classrooms.
 In 2016, Peoples Church Preschool's Outdoor Classroom received national recognition as a Certified Nature Explore Classroom.

 As an urban Nature Preschool, our preschool classes utilize the three-acre Valley Court Park adjacent to the preschool, MSU’s campus, and multiple nature trails and woodlots.
 We also partner with multiple nature centers located in our community.